coleramos425/Spotify-Scraper/README.md

 * requests

 ## Usage
 Once you've installed required packages, all you have to to is input a url to a public Spotify playlist.
+A localized copy will then be downloaded to your current directory.